LewisFreitas/proofile/README.md

 ### What does this project do?

-Simplistically, you upload files and manage licenses and their sales on this dapp.

-You can prove the existence of a file and the ownership of it.
+Simplistically, you upload files and build your proofile.
+This means you can prove ownership and existence of a certain digital piece - audio, video, photos or a document.
+If you want others to 'legally' use it, I created a simple agreement that I call usage licenses.
+You provide the possiblity of others to buy licenses from you.
 The content can't be censored.

 You can sell usage licenses.
 You can sell them for Ether or any ERC-20 token.
 The ETH will remain on the contract until you withdraw it.
 The ERC-20 tokens are transfered directly by the buyer.